-- Added the possibility to transfer objects descriptions, if they are supported by provider. - It is now possible to transfer views/queries data. - Added the possibility to refresh the objects tree of source database. - Now when importing data, foreign keys are disabled and recreated automatically. - Support of the latest Server versions is implemented. - Some other improvements and bugfixes.
+- Added the possibility to transfer objects descriptions, if they are supported by provider. - Added the option allowing to set sequence options after data importing. - It is now possible to transfer views/queries data. - Added the possibility to refresh the objects tree of source database. - Now when importing data, foreign keys are disabled and recreated automatically. - Support of the latest Server versions is implemented. - Some other improvements and bugfixes.

 - Implemented Unicode data support - Source DBMS schemas support has been implemented - Added an option allowing one to enable/disable refreshing of source objects on connection - Added an option specifying whether all source tables are selected by default at Step 3 - Quoting identifiers for the source database can be customized at Step 4 now - Pumping BLOB fields using ODBC drivers v5.1 for MySQL was not possible.
-Fixed now - Latest versions of target SQL Server DBMS are supported - Improved schema support for target database - It is now possible to clear tables before importing data - It is now possible to generate DROP TABLE statements - Fixed a bug that occurred upon pumping TIME fields on systems with '.' specified as separator
+Fixed now - Latest versions of target PostgreSQL DBMS are supported - Improved schema support for target database - It is now possible to clear tables before importing data - It is now possible to generate DROP TABLE statements - Using OIDs for pumped objects is now optional - The wizard window is now resizable - The possibility to restart the wizard is added at the last step - It is now possible to specify the wizard step that will be opened after loading a template - It is now possible to start data import after loading a template - Implemented password encryption in templates and registry - A number of minor bug-fixes and visual improvements